Q-Minh/nihu/dox/tut_quadrature.md

 A 7-th order quadrature can accurately integrate polynomials of order up to 7.
 For the case of Gaussian quadratures, an \f$ n \f$-th order quadrature consists of \f$ (n+1)/2 \f$ quadrature points.

-A quadrature is a standard container of ::quadrature_elem instances, where each ::quadrature_elem contains a base point and a weight.
+A quadrature is a standard container of NiHu::quadrature_elem instances, where each NiHu::quadrature_elem contains a base point and a weight.
 As a consequence, a quadrature can be traversed using standard C++ traversing methods.
 For example, the quadrature locations and weights can be printed as

 \snippet quadrature.cpp traverse